 3. Throwing Out My Pre-Pregnancy Bras

 Our bodies are amazing things, constantly adapting to our new roles.
-Don't stress, and for Pete's sake, don't discard everything that you own on the whim of your changing body.
+Don't stress, and for Pete's sake, don't discard everything you own on the whim of your changing body.
 Just enjoy the ride!
 Your wallet will thank you later.